 How the scam works:

-Imagine this: You are in a parking lot and you carefully back out.
-The path seems clear, but there is an unexpected bang that doesn’t make sense.
-You stop and see that you just hit another car (most likely older), but you can’t understand how this happened.
+(with video below) Imagine this: You are in a parking lot and you carefully back out.
+The path seems clear, but there is an unexpected bang that doesn't make sense.
+You stop and see that you just hit another car (most likely an older make), but you can't understand how this happened.

 You wonder why they kept driving when they saw you backing out, avoiding the impact.
 A couple of people from a third car come out and say they witnessed the accident and it was your fault, although you know it was not.